5 Top Organizing Strategies for Students

 Back-to-School is here and it’s the perfect time to take stock and get your student organized Here are 5 sure fire tips for starting the school year off on the right track.

 2. Simplify the supplies!
 As best you can simplify the amount of supplies your student has and they will automatically get ahead of the organization.
-It’s easy for them to get overwhelmed by the amount of papers, homework sheets, handouts, etc. that take over their school life.
+The amount of papers, homework sheets, handouts, etc. that take over their school life are overwhelming.
 Use a master binder, accordion file or individual notebooks or folders to corral papers.
 Even if your child’s teacher has a specific set of requirements, work with the teacher to create an organizing system that is easy to use and maintain and works best for your child.

 3. Set up a Launching Pad: A launching pad is a designated place in the home where your student’s stuff that goes back and forth to school is kept.
-It’s the place where backpacks, library books, instruments, gym sneakers, etc., should be stored.
+Store backpacks, library books, instruments, gym sneakers, etc. here.
 A launching pad takes the stress of packing up for the day out of the equation!
 Remember to pick the most trafficked area that your student uses.
 It could by the front door, the garage or even outside their bedroom.

 4. Create a School Stuff Storage Station!
 How many times have you seen your 10 year old look for a pencil sharpener when it is time to do homework?
 Gather all the supplies they will need for homework at the beginning of the school year (think colored pencils, reinforced paper, glue, etc.) and fill a clear and portable box.
 Make sure to label with their name AND a list of all the supplies in the box.
 This easy solution takes the “I don’t know where it is” mantra out of the equation!
 Remember to make a box of supplies for EACH of your students.
 Different ages need different supplies!